4EVR

 4EVR is a collaborative album by the American DJs ISOxo & Knock2 under the moniker ISOKNOCK.
 It was released by 88rising on August 1, 2024.
-It experiments with sounds among tmutiple genres.
+It experiments with sounds among multiple genres.
 The EP was produced by ISOxo, Knock2 & RL Grime.
 4EVR was promoted by the only single from the EP, .—"SMACK TALK"— a San Diego show, and the ISOKNOCK 4EVR tour.

 Release and promotion

 Along with the release of "4EVR," ISOKNOCK has also co-directed a unique short film and music video for the title track of the album.
 The short film, which explores an unusual relationship between a motorcyclist and a young lady who fell in love at an underground party, premiered Wednesday, July 31 at a gallery show and record release event in Los Angeles.
 On August 1, 2024, 4Evr, was released.
 The album featured eight tracks.
 In the same year, ISOKnock performed at Coachella.